When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Attacks

-The reinforcement learning parameters include the maximum episode length, the number of episodes, the learning rate $\alpha$, and the discount factor $\gamma$.
-These parameters govern how the generator's latent input will be updated using reinforcement learning.
+The \ac{rl} parameters include the maximum episode length, the number of episodes, the learning rate $\alpha$, and the discount factor $\gamma$.
+These parameters govern how the generator's latent input will be updated using \ac{rl}.
 The training loop consists of episodes, where each episode starts with initializing the latent input and the episode reward.
-Within each episode, the generator generates a sample based on the current latent input.
+The generator generates a sample within each episode based on the latent input.
 This generated sample is then evaluated by the surrogate model (i.e., the authentication system).
 The surrogate model's output makes predictions, and random target labels are created for comparison.
 The reward is calculated as the mean accuracy of the predictions matching the targets.
-The latent input is updated using reinforcement learning by computing the temporal difference error ($td\_error$) as the difference between the reward and the cumulative episode reward.
+The latent input is updated using \ac{rl} by computing the temporal difference error (i.e., $td_{error}$) as the difference between the reward and the cumulative episode reward.
 The latent input is then updated by adding a scaled noise term to introduce randomness and exploration.
-The scaling factor is determined by $\alpha$, $td\_error$, and the $\gamma$ factor raised to the power of the current step:
+The scaling factor is determined by $\alpha$, $td_{error}$, and the $\gamma$ factor raised to the power of the current step:

 This update process helps the generator adjust its latent input based on the reward signal and explore different regions of the latent space.
 After the episode, the generator is updated using the final latent input.
 The surrogate model evaluates the generator's output, and a target label tensor is created for the loss calculation.
 The generator's loss is computed using the cross-entropy loss function, and backward propagation is performed to update the generator's parameters.
 The trained generator is returned once the specified number of episodes is reached.
-In summary, this reinforcement learning approach in the \ac{gan} training process utilizes rewards from the surrogate model to guide the generator's learning.
-The latent input of the generator is updated using a noisy term scaled by the reward and reinforcement learning parameters.
-Iteratively optimizing the generator based on the reward signals aims to generate samples that can effectively deceive the surrogate model.

-The physical implementation of the device follows the steps detailed in Section~\ref{sec:threatmodel}.
-Since training is done in advance, timings are not a matter of concern in this scenario, also considering the availability of cloud GPUs that can be rented cheaply.
+We use the Leaky ReLU activation function~\cite{xu2020reluplex} to prevent the dying ReLU problem and to improve gradient flow, which in turn helps stabilize the training of our generator.
+The generator is composed of 5 feed-forward layers of 128, 256, 512, 64, and 46 units respectively.